-One of Margaret Gordon's original Womble designs.
 I don't remember this bit.

-In this week's Ships, Sea & the Stars you can hear me read an account by Dickens of the smell.
+Actually, the flush toilet was invented a good few years before Bazalgette's sewer, so although waste was originally being flushed into the Thames, it was then just left to rot on London beach, and in this week's Ships, Sea & the Stars you can hear me read an account by Dickens of the smell.
 I also get to read some Wombles by Elizabeth Beresford, and there are further typically good insights into plastic, amber, the influence of rationing on seventies kid's television, how the London Sewer could be said to have started the mania for just sending stuff "away", and a schooner whittled from mutton bone.

-Notice the open-top ,steam-powered London Underground, bottom left.
+Notice the open-top steam-powered London Underground, bottom left.
 (Source.)

-In this week's Ships, Sea & the Stars you can hear me read an account by Dickens of the smell.
+Actually, the flush toilet was invented a good few years before Bazalgette's sewer, so although waste was originally being flushed into the Thames, it was then just left to rot on London beach, and in this week's Ships, Sea & the Stars you can hear me read an account by Dickens of the smell.
 I also get to read some Wombles by Elizabeth Beresford, and there are further typically good insights into plastic, amber, the influence of rationing on seventies kid's television, how the London Sewer could be said to have started the mania for just sending stuff "away", and a schooner whittled from mutton bone.

 Such a shame that (as far as I know, at least) the Wombles never made it to Italian television.
 Also, I suspect that bit about moving the issue away in space/time (either for someone else to deal with, or simply as a way to stop having to deal with it ourselves) is quite possibly one of humanity's most ingrained reactions when faced with problems that are not easily/immediately solved.
 (Myself included, alas.)